dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-namespaces.md

 ```sh
 localhost:3500/v1.0/invoke/nodeapp/method/neworder
 ```
 Service invocation also supports calls across namespaces.
 On all supported hosting platforms, Dapr app IDs conform to a valid FQDN format that includes the target namespace.
 You can therefore specify both the app ID (`nodeapp`) in addition to the namespace the app runs in (`production`).
-For example to call the `neworder` method on the `nodeapp`, in the `production` namespace would be like this;
+For example to call the `neworder` method on the `nodeapp`, in the `production` namespace would look like this:

 ```sh
 localhost:3500/v1.0/invoke/nodeapp.production/method/neworder